How does co-signing a car affect credit?

-Do you have a relative or friend who has asked you to be a co-signer for a car loan?
+Do you have a relative or friend who has asked you to co-sign a car loan?
 Or maybe you are having trouble getting approved for an auto loan and need a co-signer?

 How co-signing an auto loan affects the co-signer’s credit